 13. Gorgias

-For Shopify e-commerce businesses looking for a customer service tool, Gorgias is a good option.
+For Shopify e-commerce businesses seeking the best ticketing software, Gorgias is a suitable option.

 It is AI-powered and has omnichannel communication support.